ARM-software/astc-encoder/Docs/Building.md

 # Arm arch64
 cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=./ \
-    -DARCH=aarch64 -DISA_NEON=ON ..
+    -DISA_NEON=ON ..

 # x86-64
 cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=./ \
-    -DARCH=x64 -DISA_AVX2=ON -DISA_SSE41=ON -DISA_SSE2=ON ..
+    -DISA_AVX2=ON -DISA_SSE41=ON -DISA_SSE2=ON ..

-# Host builds optimized for the local CPU's microarchitecture
+# macOS universal binary build
 cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=./ \
-    -DARCH=x64 -DISA_NATIVE=ON ..
+    -DISA_AVX2=ON -DISA_NEON=ON ..
 ```

 This example shows all SIMD variants being enabled.
 It is possible to build a
 subset of the supported variants by enabling only the ones you require.
-If no
-variant is explicitly specified the build will compile a native binary for the
-build machine.

-:warning: Compiling a native binary for the build machine usually gives the
-fastest binaries for that specific CPU type but may produce binaries that do
-not work (due to using ISA extensions) or run slowly (due to poor instruction
-scheduling) on other processors.
+For all platforms a single CMake configure can build multiple binaries for a
+single target CPU architecture, for example building x64 for both SSE2 and
+AVX2.
+The binary name will include the build variant as a postfix.

+The macOS platform additionally supports the ability to build a universal
+binary, combining one x86 and one arm64 variant into a single output binary.
+The OS select the correct variant to run for the machine being used to run the
+binary.
+To build a universal binary select a single x64 variant and a single
+arm64 variant, and both will be included in a single output binary.
+It is not
+required, but if `CMAKE_OSX_ARCHITECTURES` is set on the command line (e.g.
+by XCode-generated build commands) it will be validated against the other
+configuration variant settings.

 ### Building